Please pardon our dust. Our team is hard at work standardizing and improving our database content. If you need assistance, please contact us.

 New Jersey Council on the Arts

 In 1976, he was one of thirteen leading American Artists commissioned by the Franklin Mint to design pewter plates commemorating the American Revolution.

 Connection to Bucks County

-Alexander Farnham has exhibited in many galleries around Bucks County including the Lambertville House, Phillips' Mill Annual Art Exhibition in New Hope, and the Michener Art Museum in New Hope.
-He resides in Stockton, New Jersey.
+Alexander Farnham exhibited in many galleries around Bucks County including the Lambertville House, Phillips' Mill Annual Art Exhibition in New Hope, and the Michener Art Museum in New Hope.
+He resided in Stockton, New Jersey.